AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 Pastes any copied text as plain text without any formatting.

-When selecting this option a window opens where the text can be pasted as plain text with no formatting as a preview before it is inserted into the text.
+When selecting this option, a window opens where the text can be pasted as plain text with no formatting as a preview before it is inserted into the text.
 Accept by tapping or clicking the check mark, cancel by tapping or clicking the x.

 ![Paste as text example](/help/assets/text-paste-text-example.png)